AlexJMcIntyre/Tildagon-MQTT-RGB-Light/README.md

 ## Tildagon MMQT RBG Light

 Turn your EMF Tildagon badge into a RGB light, hooked into your Home Assistant server (or other MQTT solution!)
-This process is a little bit involved and a bit hacky, sorry!
+This process is a little bit involved than installing an app from the app store, and it's a bit hacky, sorry!

 ### Getting Started